decentraland/decentraland-dapps/README.md

 You need to have the `Wallet` module installed in order to send `identify` events.

-You need to use `react-router-redux` in order to send `page` events.

 To send `track` events, add an `analytics.ts` file and require it from your entry point, and use the `add()` helper to add actions that you want to track:

 ```ts